 September 11, 2013, Bruce Herschensohn, Senior Fellow at the School of Public Policy, will once again be hosting the annual U.S. Foreign Policy Roundtable sessions this fall.
 Sessions begin this Thursday, September 12th, for a series of 12 Thursdays, concluding on December 5, 2013.
 Discussions focusing on various current events are open to all students and the Pepperdine community.
 An RSVP Is required.
 RSVP information and more about this event.

-The Daily Caller, July 25, 2014 - Robert Kaufman, professor of public policy, authored an op-ed, "Obama's Favorite Foreign Policy Republican: Rand Paul," wherein he discusses the foreign policy of potential Republican Party 2016 nominee, Rand Paul, whose views most closely resemble President Obama's.
+The Daily Caller, September 19, 2014 - Robert Kaufman, professor of public policy, authored an op-ed, "The Gathering Danger Of Iran is Greater Than ISIS," wherein he discusses the growing danger of Iran, specifically with their nuclear program.
 Read the op-ed.

 The Hill, September 14, 2014 - James Prieger, associate professor of public policy, authored a blog post, "Net Neutrality Policy and the Future of your Internet," wherein he discusses the Federal Communications Commission's "net neutrality" proposal to regulate how Internet service providers manage traffic on their networks and the the idea of regulation as common carriers and its effect on consumers.
 Read the blog post.

 September 12, 2014, Angela Hawken, associate professor of public policy and James Q. Wilson Fellow, participated on a panel "Constitutional Constraints on Federal Power in Drug Policy," today, September 12, at a conference hosted by the Center for Business Law & Regulation at Case Western Reserve University School of Law.
 The conference, "Marijuana, Federal Power and the States" explored the legal and policy issues arising from the decision of some states to legalize marijuana.
 More information and view the webcast.